ARCHER2-HPC/archer2-docs/docs/user-guide/containers.md

 1048576              2173.25
 ```

-## Using Containerized HPE Cray Programming Environments
+## Using Containerised HPE Cray Programming Environments

-An experimental containerized CPE module has been setup on ARCHER2.
+An experimental containerised CPE module has been setup on ARCHER2.
 The module is not available by default
 but can be made accessible by running `module use` with the right path.

 ```bash